MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/page/page-setselectionfilter-method.md

 ---
 title: "Page.SetSelectionFilter(var Record) Method"
-description: "Notes the records that the user has selected on the page, marks those records in the table specified, and sets the filter to "marked only"." ms.author: solsen ms.custom: na ms.date: 07/07/2021 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na
+description: "Notes the records that the user has selected on the page, marks those records in the table specified, and sets the filter to \\"marked only\\"." ms.author: solsen ms.custom: na ms.date: 07/13/2021 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na